haveanicedaymydear/Assistant-Autogen/instructions/validation_guidance_final.md

 - Sensory and/or Physical Needs
 If a need has been taken from Appendix E (Advice and information relating to Social Care) it is likely best positioned under the Social Care Needs section.
 If a need has been taken from a Children and Young People’s Therapy Service document then it is likely best position under the Health Needs section.
+Duplication of 'strengths' is acceptable anbd should not be an issue

 - Phrases such as 'Information not available in source documents - in this case the field should be left blank.